smaileri/smaileri.github.io/index.md

 [![](https://img.shields.io/badge/-yolov7-000000?logo=yolo)](#) [![](https://img.shields.io/badge/-Roboflow-7210D9)](#) [![](https://img.shields.io/badge/-Google%20Colab-000000?logo=googlecolab)](#)

 ### Ensembles (ADA, XBoost, RForest) and linear models in regression task
+The most accurate way to calculate human body fat is to use a bath to determine the volume and density of the human body.
+I tried to build a system that uses rather simple measurements (like mass, wrist circumference etc) to predict this value.

-I performed EDA on body fat dataset.
-I tuned different ML models using pipelinees, cross-validation and grid search.
+I performed EDA on a dataset.
+I tuned different ML models using pipelines, cross-validation and grid search.
 I compared results, engineered new features and justified results.

 <img src="images/bodyfat_pictures.png?raw=true"/>
 [View code on GitHub](https://github.com/smaileri/course_Bruxelles_Formation/blob/54797e4a2c86864404bc000cc08537accfe39923/Regression%20bodyfat/bodyfat_regression.ipynb)